 The latter half of the event focused on discussions around key policy and regulatory mechanisms, as well as data enablers, which are essential for the operationalisation of the AAR/CAR solutions.
 These discussions also took into account recent developments such as the Consumer Consent Solution, the establishment of the Market Facilitator body, Data Sharing Infrastructure, and the Flexibility Market Asset Register consultation.

-The day concluded with a panel discussion, during which GreenSync and its partners reflected on the project’s learnings, shared future plans, and engaged with the audience through a question and answer session.
+The day concluded with a panel discussion, during which GreenSync and its partners reflected on the project’s learnings, shared future plans, and engaged with the audience through a question-and-answer session.

 Figure three: third Industry and Project Partners Panel (I&3P) event, held at the Connected Places Catapult’s Urban Innovation Centre in London.